maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 ### Preparing the question

-Let us begin by choosing question (g), shown in the screen grab above:
+Let us begin by choosing question (i), shown in the image above:
 \(
-\int \frac{1}{(6x - 5)^4} dx
+\int \frac{5}{(3x - 2)^3} dx
 \)

 Below is a student's written response, which demonstrates two common slips:

 /pic here/

-See that the student has:
+Notice that the student has:

 - Forgotten to include the constant of integration.
 - Differentiated instead of integrated.

+These are things which students are likley to do with any integration question.
+Indeed, students might differentiate by mistake and still add a constant of integration!
+In this situation there are also mistakes which are much more specific to the question.

+- Forgetting to use substitution and hence not dividing by \(p\), and effectively integrating \( \int r(px+q)^n dx \rightarrow \frac{r}{n+1}(px+q)^{n+1}+c \).
+- having difficulties in increasing a negative number (in this case \(-3\) by one).
+In our example \( \int \frac{5}{(3x - 2)^3} dx \rightarrow \frac{5}{3}\frac{1}{(3x - 2)^4}+c\).

-One of the benefits of converting to Moodle using STACK is that it's easy to check for these errors.
+One of the benefits of using online assessment, such as STACK, is that it's easy to check for these errors.

+When checking a student's answer with STACK a teacher needs to ask themselves _"What are the mathematical properties which makes a student's answer correct/incorrect?"_  In our case these include

+1. Is the student's answer a symbolic anti-derivative of the integrand?
+2. Does the student have a constant of integration in an appropriate form?

+Then, they might also ask _"What might a student do incorrectly, and what will this give them as an answer?"_  This second question is more difficult, and it is often sensible to review questions after a year and build in better feedback in the light of experience with students.

 ### Creating a new STACK question